File structure

 In YAML format files (.agent.yaml), lowercase keywords are used exclusively.

-Lines beginning with # are comments and are ignored by the parser.
+Lines beginning with# are comments and are ignored by the parser.
 Comments can appear anywhere in the file.

 Strings

-| Form | Syntax | Use case |
+Strings can be written in several forms:| Form | Syntax | Use case |

 | Quoted | "value" | Single-line values |